- Kim Honeycutt

 Before practicing yoga, I blamed everything and everyone else for my fits of rage and anxiety.
 I didn’t know that I was being triggered when I was being triggered.
 I didn't even know what a trigger was!
 I didn’t know I could control my thoughts or how to set boundaries.
 All of these things, I had to learn.
 And when you know better, you do better. (hopefully)

 What Kim says makes perfect sense.
-I was going to church and small group and doing all the “Christian” things but so much wasn’t sinking in because I was still very emotionally immature!
-I could read the scripture all day long but it was not able to penetrate my heart until I started digging deep and learning how to deal with my emotions.
-Once I did, boy did my spiritual life...my relationship with Jesus...really take off and rise to a whole new level.
+I was going to church and small group and doing all the “Christian” things but so much wasn’t sinking in because I was still very emotionally immature.
+I could read the scripture all day long but it was not able to penetrate my heart until I started digging deep and healing emotionally.
+Once I did, boy did my relationship with Jesus really take off and rise to a whole new level.
 I am so grateful he stuck it out with me and continues to pour out His grace and mercy.
-Cause the journey aint over til it's REALLY OVER.